Institut Fondamental d'Afrique Noire: Independence

 By independence in 1960 IFAN had branches across French West Africa, in all the cities which were to become the capitals of independent states.
 The Dakar IFAN was transferred to Cheikh Anta Diop University in 1960, and Monod was kept on as director until 1965.
 In 1986 it was officially renamed "IFAN Cheikh Anta Diop", and maintains budgets, administration and staff independent of the university.
 It is today one of the most prestigious centers for the study of African culture in the world.
 As the main cultural research center of the colonies of French West Africa, it contains important collections from across Francophone Africa.
-Most branches of IFAN, notably in Conakry (Guinea), Abidjan (Cote d'Ivoire), and Bamako (Mali), became the basis for national archives and research centers.
+Most branches of IFAN, notably in Conakry (Guinea), Abidjan (Côte d'Ivoire), and Bamako (Mali), became the basis for national archives and research centers.
 Some still retain the "IFAN" title.
 The IFAN of Soudan Francais became the National Museum of Mali, while IFAN of French Guinea became the Institut National de Recherche et Documentation: the National Library, Archives and Museum of Guinea.